readthedocs/rtd-mkdocs-test/docs/index.md

 Different versions of this documentation are build with different versions and themes of mkdocs.

 Use the version selector menu in the lower right to change the version and theme of this documentation

+## Sub header

+Some content:

+- a
+- b
+- c

+# Another title

+I'm another title

+## I'm a subtitle

+Another content, mkdocs is great!